jekyll/jekyll/docs/_docs/pages.md

 You might want to have a particular folder structure for your source files that changes for the built site.
 With [permalinks](/docs/permalinks) you have full control of the output URL.

+## Excerpts for pages

+From Jekyll 4.1.1 onwards, one can *choose* to generate excerpts for their pages by setting `page_excerpts` to `true` in their config file.

 ## Liquid Representation

 From Jekyll 4.1 onwards, there is a minor change in how instances of `Jekyll::Page` are exposed to layouts and other Liquid